ICantMakeThings/NiceTOTP/README.md

 Or Find a better one.

 **4 month** update, still 20%.. my guy is going strong without charging!

+at **month 6** it looked like 50%, battery life seems like a year then.. charging it now so yeah.

+make sure not to let it discharge as it will go in a soft brick, to unbrick you just press rst (mentioning it if you glued shut the case like i did when i was done with hardware but not firmware.)

 ###### More info on my [Site](https://icmt.cc/p/nicetotp/)